netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

        <details>
        <summary>kubernetes_url</summary>

-          This variable is an optional field for the Citrix ingress controller to register for events.
-If you do not specify it explicitly, the Citrix ingress controller uses the internal Kubernetes API server IP address.
+          This variable is an optional field for the Netscaler ingress controller to register for events.
+If you do not specify it explicitly, the Netscaler ingress controller uses the internal Kubernetes API server IP address.

        </details>
        <details>
        <summary>LOGLEVEL</summary>

-         This variable is used for controlling the logs generated from the Citrix ingress controller.
+         This variable is used for controlling the logs generated from the Netscaler ingress controller.
 Following options are available.
 By default the log level is DEBUG.
          * CRITICAL
          * ERROR
          * WARNING